og-bebush/bebushwow/guides/README.md

 Next thing is also really important - your Class Hub.
 In this hub you can obtain weekly rewards that drop items of different ILVL, **keys**, scrolls and other stuff.
 Additionally, hubs provide unique room where you can lvl up your artefact

+## Mythic Keys

+### Foreword
+First, let's clarify the goal of the keys: high-tier keys could give you legendaries, as well as 960+ ilvl items.
+After obtaining ~960 ilvl on a char, it could be counted as a maximum reaching point.
+In order to get BiS items (T20/T21 sets, and other items) you need to push Argus Raid (20+ version).

+Due to the fact that our party is really small, we cannot push Argus, so for now our goal is to push Mythic+ Keys until maxxed out ilvls on our main chars.

+After we reach high ilvl on out mains, we're planning to join some raids with randoms in order to get better items.

+If somehow we will expand to at least 10 members, there is a chance of making our own raid static party.

+### How to obtain keys?

+It's kinda simple, cuz there are three pretty straightforward ways:
+1. Go to any Mythic (non key) dungeon with your party or randoms.
+Upon finishing the dungeon, you'll obtain a Mythic Key as a reward.
+Dropped keys are used in a certain dungeon that is picked randomly by system.
+Fresh key difficulty is also a random number between 1 and 4.
+2. If you finished any key by the end of the week, you can obtain a reward from your Class Hall with a Mythic Key at the same difficulty as your highest completed key, or 1-3 levels higher.
+For example, if you finished 3 different keys with difficulty 10/15/20, then your reward key will have difficulty in range 20-23.
+3. After successfull completeion of any key, you will be rewarded with the key of the Mythic key of a higher difficulty.

+### How to push keys?

+3. Make a party of 5 chars (1 tank, 1 healler, 3 dds)
+4. Go to the dungeon location **on feet**
+5. Before entering the dungeon, make sure that your difficulty is set to Mythic!
+6. Enter the dungeon.
+At the very start there should be an interactable object, like a small statue or a wase.
+Click RMB on it, insert the key, make sure that everybody is in the dungeon and start.
+7. From there dungeon will be counted as Mythic+.
+Your party will be given with the timer (20-40 minutes, time depends on the difficulty).
+8. Your goal is to kill each boss that is in the list (below the timer), and do it before timer reaches the end.

+Note that for each party member death there will be a penalty: -30 sec from timer.

+If your party will not finish the key under given time, consider the key failed, cuz you'll not be rewarded and the key will not be returned.